George Chichester, 3rd Marquess of Donegall: Family

 After his first wife's death in September 1860, he married as his second wife Harriett Graham (d.
 1884), daughter of Sir Bellingham Reginald Graham, 7th Baronet, and widow of Sir Frederick Ashworth, in 1862.
 There were no children from this marriage.
 Lord Donegall died in Brighton, Sussex, in October 1883, aged 86, and was buried in Belfast.

-As both his sons had predeceased him, the larger part of the Donegall estates was inherited by his only daughter, Harriet Ashley-Cooper, Lady Ashley (later Countess of Shaftesbury and previously Lady Harriet Augusta Anna Seymourina Chichester), wife of The 8th Earl of Shaftesbury.
+As both his sons had predeceased him, the larger part of the Donegall estates was inherited by his only daughter, Harriet Ashley-Cooper, Lady Ashley (later Countess of Shaftesbury and previously Lady Harriet Augusta Anna Seymourina Chichester), wife of the 8th Earl of Shaftesbury.

+He owned 23,000 acres, mostly in Donegal and Antrim.

-The Barony of Ennishowen and Carrickfergus died with him, while he was succeeded in the marquessate by his younger brother, Lord Edward Chichester.
+The Ennishowen and Carrickfergus barony died with him, while he was succeeded in his other peerages by his younger brother, Lord Edward Chichester.
 The Marchioness of Donegall died in March 1884.